GiorgioAntonelli94/GiorgioAntonelli94/README.md

 ![InRebus Technologies](https://github.com/GiorgioAntonelli94/GiorgioAntonelli94/blob/7017faa9712a4348b04f3e7119829ae204ac30fc/loghi.jpg)

-<h1 align="center">👋 Hi, i am Giorgio!</h1>
+<h1 align="center">👋 Hi, I am Giorgio!</h1>

 <p align="center">
   <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=22&pause=1500&center=true&vCenter=true&width=600&repeat=true&color=FFA500&lines=Full+Stack+and+Social+Media+Recruiter;Talent+Acquisition+at+inRebus+Technologies;Part+of+the+FOS+Group" alt="Typing SVG" />
 </p>

 ---

 🎯 **Hi there!**

-I’m Giorgio a Full Stack & Social Media Recruiter passionate about connecting people, technology, and ideas.
+I’m Giorgio, a Full Stack & Social Media Recruiter passionate about connecting people, technology, and ideas.

 At inRebus Technologies (FOS Group) I support both companies and professionals in their digital and human growth.
-I specialize in recruiting IT profiles: Developers, Analysts, System Engineers, Data Specialists as well as creative talents in the digital learning sector.
+I specialize in recruiting IT profiles: Developers, Analysts, System Engineers, Data Specialists, as well as creative talents in the digital learning sector.

-My approach?
+**My approach?**

 Combining strategy and empathy, data and intuition, technology and culture.
-I manage every step of the recruitment process from defining the hiring strategy to conducting interviews with a personalized and human touch.
+I manage every step of the recruitment process — from defining the hiring strategy to conducting interviews — with a personalized and human touch.
 At the same time, I leverage social media as a powerful tool to attract, engage, and connect with the right people.
 Storytelling, employer branding, and community-building are key elements of my work.

-Avid reader 📖, Magic the Gathering player🎴, and lifelong learner I believe that curiosity is the true engine of innovation.
+Avid reader 📖, Magic the Gathering player 🎴, and lifelong learner — I believe that curiosity is the true engine of innovation.
 🧙‍♂️ Proud nerd at heart: I love fantasy and sci-fi worlds, tabletop RPGs, and exploring tech communities on GitHub 🐙 where creativity and logic meet.

-If you work in tech, digital learning, or talent acquisition, I’d love to connect and exchange ideas 📩 giorgio.antonelli@inrebus.it
+If you work in tech, digital learning, or talent acquisition, I’d love to connect and exchange ideas.
+📩 giorgio.antonelli@inrebus.it

+---

-### 📫 Contatti
+### 📫 Contacts

 <p align="left">
   <a href="https://github.com/GiorgioAntonelli94" target="_blank" rel="noreferrer">